yamcs/yamcs/examples/pus/README.md

   The time correlation does not know about the drift or how the time is generated.
 - The time packet is sent every 4 seconds and changing that frequency is not supported.

+ST[11] - time based schedule.
+To verify how time planned commands which have to contain the on-board time can be supported with Yamcs.

 TODO:

-ST[05] - event reporting - an algorithm (customizable by the user) can be made to turn event packets into Yamcs events.

 ST[06] - no special support planned in Yamcs but we have to verify that the way binary structures are communicated via PUS works with Yamcs.

-ST[11] - time based schedule.
-To verify how time planned commands which have to contain the on-board time can be supported with Yamcs.

 ST[15] - on-board storage and retrieval - to show how LOS recorded packets can be inserted into the Yamcs archive with the correct timestamps.